sdeleers/esloq/README.md

 # esloq
+Project data: 2014-2016

 Esloq is a startup I worked on from 2014 to 2016.
-All code written by me and Kenny Kuchera.
+All code written by Kenny Kuchera and me.

 Esloq is a door lock that can be opened with a smartphone via Bluetooth.
 It consists of a wooden box that is mounted on the door lock cylinder.
 The wooden box contains the printed circuit board and a motor that actuates the lock.